imdoroshenko/graphql-wrapper/README.md

 }

 ```
-Here you can see that `address` field is hidden from all users that are not "me".
+Here you can see that `address` field is hidden from all users who are not "me".
-You also can see that `albums` fields is restricted.
+You can also see that `albums` field is restricted
 ```json
 {
   "data": {